Modi, Macron, Xi and Biden among many leaders yet to request COP29 speech

 It’s time to end the UN’s artificial divide between biodiversity and climate

 France’s President Emmanuel Macron has not said publicly if he will attend COP29.
-But the relationship between France and COP29 host nation Azerbaijan is tense, due to Paris’s support for Azerbaijan’s neighbour and rival Armenia, its criticism of Azerbaijan’s human rights record and Azerbaijan’s support for anti-French protests in the Pacific territory of New Caledonia.
+But the relationship between France and COP29 host nation Azerbaijan is tense, due to Paris’s support for Azerbaijan’s neighbour and rival Armenia, its criticism of Azerbaijan’s human rights record and Azerbaijan’s backing of anti-French protests in the Pacific territory of New Caledonia.

 Other notable absentees from the list include India’s Narendra Modi, Indonesia’s new president Prabowo Subianto and South Africa’s Cyril Ramaphosa.
 Modi and Ramaphosa both spoke at COP28, as did Subianto’s predecessor Joko Widodo.